FAQs on the European Technical Assessment (ETA)

-In accordance with the Construction Products Regulation the performance can be given as a description (e.g. in the form of a value) or in the form of performance levels or classes.
+The performance can be given as a description, value or in the form of performance levels or classes.

 An EAD contains methods for assessing product performance as well as information about how the performance should be declared.
 The performance requirements for the use of the product result from the national building provisions.